List-KR/List-KR/README.en.md

 # List-KR

-You can learn more about AdGuard, uBlock Origin, and List-KR by [visiting List-KR wiki](https://github.com/List-KR/List-KR/wiki).
+You can learn more about AdGuard, uBlock Origin, and List-KR by [visiting List-KR community pages](https://list-kr-community.pages.dev).

 Please leave related questions on [List-KR Discussions](https://github.com/List-KR/List-KR/discussions).